Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 And while you and your team have been heads down on the work and ways to make adjustments all month––it’s time to fill everyone else in your organization in on what marketing is doing and how it’s performing.
+To be clear – marketing is the most monitored and reported operation, according to Databox’s state of business reporting.

-Where do you start?
+So, where do you start?
 What should you include?

 Or, maybe we start at the beginning.
 Who should be preparing the marketing report?